Omar Dominguez

 FEAR

-Scenario A · Safethe return ticket, the life you already know, where regret only arrives later
+Scenario A · Safethe return ticket, the life you already know, where the regret only shows up later

 100×